For all general enquiries or to request a repair, you can contact us by phone on 0800 218 2247 between 8:30am and 5:30pm Monday to Friday.

 Once you've filled in a form, we'll use your data to process your application.
 We will then store your data for a limited time to help us with our work.
 For more information about how we handle your data, please read our Your Privacy Matters booklet.

-The Housing Ombudsman has recently released a new complaint handling code, which comes into effect from 1st January 2021.
-As part of this new code, all housing associations and councils are expected to complete an assessment of their current complaints policy and procedure.
+The Housing Ombudsman released a new complaint handling code in January 2021.
+As part of this code, all housing associations and councils are expected to complete a periodic assessment of their current complaints policy and procedure.

 The government's ‘Make Things Right’ campaign will help residents raise complaints if they are unhappy with their landlord and struggling to get problems resolved, with clear advice on how to progress issues to the Housing Ombudsman if necessary.